 How to Report and Pay

-The HCFCA will be reported and paid in Part III of Form WHT-436 - Quarterly Withholding Reconciliation and Health Care Contribution.
+The HCFCA will be reported and paid in Part III of Form WHT-436, Quarterly Withholding Reconciliation & HC-1, Health Care Contributions Worksheet.

 Forms Needed to Report the Assessment